REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

-The first step of robot interpolation is two match the morphology of the two robots.
+\paragraph{Morphology Matching} The first step of robot interpolation is two match the morphology of the two robots.
 The body and joint connection of a robot can be described by a kinematic tree.
 This step essentially finds the topological matching of the kinematic trees of the two robots.
-By determining the two root nodes of both robots and if necessary, creating missing nodes and/or edges, we can always find a one-to-one correspondence of node and edges between the two robots.
+By determining the root nodes of both kinematic trees and if necessary, creating the missing nodes and/or edges, we can always find an one-to-one correspondence of node and edges between the two robots.
 The procedure is illustrated in Figure \ref{fig:morph}.
 In practice, however, to minimize the gap between source and target robots, we choose root nodes so that the adding of new nodes is minimal.
-For example, a two-finger robot gripper agent could be mapped to a five-finger dexterous hand agent by attaching three zero sized fingers and joints to the palm node.
-Creating new nodes and edges usually changes the state space $\mathcal{S}$ and action space $\mathcal{A}$ with zero padding on the state and action vectors so that MDP transition dynamics $\mathcal{T}$ is not changed.
+For example, a two-finger robot gripper could be mapped to a five-finger dexterous hand by attaching three zero sized fingers and joints to the palm node.
+Creating new nodes and edges usually changes the state space $\mathcal{S}$ and action space $\mathcal{A}$ with zero insertions in the state and action vectors so that the original MDP transition dynamics $\mathcal{T}$ is not changed.